timothypmurphy/ScottishPowerTest/README.md

 # Scottish Power - Java - Tech Test

-This project is a RESTful web service, creating in Spring Boot, designed to retrieve and add smart meter readings to a database.
+This project is a RESTful web service, creating in Java 17 and Spring Boot 3, designed to retrieve and add smart meter readings to a database.
 Some assumptions about the data structure have been made and those will be detailed below.
 This project come with a suite of Unit and BDD tests.